zeroluck/docs/sources/admin-guide/SCIM/index.md

 ### Access Management

-SCIM API's are very powerful.
-While the SCIM API's don't say two specifically how you protect them-- its considered to be outside the scope of the document--it does say that OAuth2 is one of the options.
-So it made sense for Gluu to use the UMA API's to issue tokens which are required to call the SCIM API's.
+SCIM APIs are very powerful.
+While the SCIM APIs do not specify how you protect them--its considered to be outside the scope of the document--it does say that OAuth2 is one of the options.
+So it made sense for Gluu to use the UMA APIs to issue tokens which are required to call the SCIM APIs.

 Example: